 Director: Pamela Behle, PhD

-Staff in the Training Department provide professional training, education and support to all Family Court Services employees through on-line and instructor-led courses.
+Staff in the Training Department provide professional training, education and support to the 16th Circuit employees through on-line and instructor-led courses.
 Training records and histories for all department staff are managed through iVantage.
 For additional information, contact the manager, Barbara Rolfe, at (816) 881-6501.